Blog

 Tzippa Marchette – JUNIOR (2012) Musician, Singer – Boston, MA

 Tzippa Marchette, JUNIOR (2012) is an 8th grader at New England Hebrew Academy in Boston.
 Involved with music from a very young age, Tzippa sings and plays piano and guitar.
-She has studied piano and voice with Melody Michaelson and songwriting with Esther Leah Marchette,
+She has studied piano and voice with Melody Michaelson and songwriting with Esther Leah Marchette, and she spent 2 summers at Kol Neshama Performing Arts Conservatory in LA.
+Tzippa has written 9 new original songs over the past year and hopes to make a CD in the future.

 Hannah Laskow – JUNIOR (2012) Singer – Agouti Hills, CA